Berger101/Muay-Thai-Club-Website/README.md

 **Deployment:**
 - **Heroku:** A cloud platform that lets you build, run, and operate applications entirely in the cloud.
+- **Gunicorn:** A Python WSGI HTTP Server for UNIX, which is used to run your Django application on Heroku.
 - **Whitenoise:** A library that enables your Django application to serve its own static files, simplifying the process of deploying static assets.
 - **dj-database-url:** A utility to parse database URLs in Django settings, facilitating seamless database configuration in Heroku’s environment.
 - **Cloudinary:** Used for managing and delivering media files (images, videos, etc.).
 The django-cloudinary-storage package integrates Cloudinary with Django.